-A strong succession plan can help to ensure that your business lasts longer than your lifetime.
+A strong succession plan can help ensure your business thrives for generations.

 Building a successful and thriving business takes a lot of time and a great deal of effort, particularly in the early years.
-But among all the growth strategies, marketing plans and brand awareness, there is one important piece of the business jigsaw that is often overlooked – a succession plan.
+But among all the growth strategies, marketing plans and brand awareness, there’s one important piece of the business jigsaw that’s often overlooked – a succession plan.

-There is no ‘one size fits all’ solution when it comes to succession planning, as every business’s circumstances are different to another.
+When it comes to business succession planning, there’s no ‘one-size-fits-all’ solution as every business is different.
 Unfortunately, this often means that no formal plan is put in place and when the time comes for the business to be handed over, complicated situations can arise.

-The key to a successful transfer of a business, or wealth, is to start early and not delay the planning until the point where an exit strategy has to be implemented.
+The key to the successful transfer of a business, or wealth, is to start early, ideally two years ahead.
+Don’t delay the planning until the point where an exit strategy has to be implemented.
 Waiting until the last minute could result in rushed decisions and have a fundamental impact on the future of the business.

-The benefit of constructing a succession plan in place long before it is needed is that you have time to work with who will eventually take over the helm of the company.
-It provides an opportunity to pass on years of knowledge and instill a similar ethos and vision for the long-term future of the business.
+Having a succession plan in place long before it is needed means that you have time to work with whoever will eventually take over the helm of the company.
+It provides an opportunity to pass on years of knowledge and instil a similar ethos and vision for the long-term future of the business.

-“The current business owners need to be aware that if they are going to be exiting any shareholding, at any point of time, there will be a tax charge associated with doing so,” Waller says.
+“If you’re planning to pass on your shares to your children, it’s important to seek advice,” says Daniel Cordery, a relationship manager at RBC Private Wealth in the British Isles.
+“The current business owners need to be aware that if they’re going to be exiting any shareholding at any point of time, there’ll be a tax charge associated with doing so,” Cordery says.

 For any business owner that has created a successful company over time, having an emotional interest in its continued success is natural and to be expected.